 (Wait, you don’t think these are “corporate cults?”
 Let’s quickly look at the characteristics of a cult for kicks and giggles…)

-People who question or doubt the organization are discouraged from the group or ostracized (Ever been told you weren’t a “cultural fit” for a job?
+- People who question or doubt the organization are discouraged from the group or ostracized (Ever been told you weren’t a “cultural fit” for a job?
 You must at least be familiar with Amazon’s policy where they pay people to leave if they don’t LOVE it there.)

 This weekend I spent some time with friends whom I haven’t see much the past few years.
 We have started to reconnect and it’s good to have them back in my life.
 I’m happy they are all healthy and doing well and truly enjoy hearing about where life has taken them since we last were close.
 As we would talk memories bubbled up good and bad.
 Some were confessions of guilt, while others were simply the reminiscing of childhood memories.